 Bottom Line

-Patch cPanel now, verify the branch, remove or disable the LiteSpeed User-End cPanel Plugin if it remains available, and keep an eye on cPanel and LiteSpeed for the fixed plugin path.
+Patch cPanel now, verify the branch, update LiteSpeed’s WHM Plugin to v5.3.1.0 with cPanel User-End Plugin v2.4.7 or newer, and remove or disable the LiteSpeed User-End cPanel Plugin anywhere the fixed build is not confirmed.
 May 2026 has already shown that hosting control-panel bugs move quickly from “scheduled patch” to “active incident.”
 Treat this one with that same urgency.